troykinsella/concourse-rubygems-resource/README.md

 * `prerelease`: Optional.
 Default: `false`. `true` to include prerelease versions in checks and gets.
 * `source_url`: Optional.
 The URL of the RubyGem host.
 Unless specified, this resource operates on the default RubyGem host: `https://rubygems.org`.
+* `apt_keys`: Optional.
+During `get`s, add this list of apt keys.
+Each entry is a URL at which the apt key can be fetched.
+* `apt_sources`: Optional.
+During `get`s, configure this list of apt sources.
+Each entry is a line in the `/etc/apt/sources.list` file.
+* `deb_packages`: Optional.
+During `get`s, install this list of deb packages prior to installing the gem.
+  Useful for when the gem requires native extensions.

 ### Example